If you’re from a country outside the EU and you move to the Netherlands, you are required to

 2) Listening, A2 level

 This exam consists of audio clips with 25 multiple-choice questions.
 The test is done on the computer and

 takes 35 minutes.
 You must answer at least 19 questions correctly to pass.
-For preparation of the reading
+For preparation of the listening

 exam we can recommend our online inburgeringscursus: listening course.

 This section is done with pen and paper.
 It consists of four assignments: filling in a form, writing one or two

 short messages, and one or two open writing assignments.
 The test takes 40 minutes.
 For preparation of the

 writing exam we can recommend our online inburgeringscursus: writing course.

 This exam consists 12 open questions and 12 multiple-choice questions.